Allyedge/compi/README.md

 ## Features

-- **Clean TOML structure**: Compi uses a clean TOML structure to define tasks
+- **Clean TOML structure**: Compi uses a clean TOML structure to define tasks.
-- **Safety**: Compi uses dependencies, inputs and outputs defined for the tasks to warn you of potential issues
+- **Safety**: Compi uses dependencies, inputs and outputs defined for the tasks to warn you of potential issues.
-- **Dependencies**: By using dependencies, Compi allows for a clean representation of very complex command chains
+- **Dependencies**: By using dependencies, Compi allows for a clean representation of very complex command chains.
+- **Parallel execution**: Compi runs independent tasks concurrently for faster execution.

 ## Installation